The Society of Folk Dance Historians (SFDH)

 Yves was born in Montréal, Québec.
 He was twelve years old when he was first introduced to international folk dancing as a member of a Boy Scout Troup.
 He quickly became fascinated with Balkan music and dance through privileged contacts with such knowledgeable folklorists as Dennis Boxell, Michel Cartier, and Dick Crum.
 After finishing high school, he spent the summer of 1966 travelling throughout Europe and ended up taking the Orient Express train from Paris, France, to Sofia, Bulgaria.
 He attended the big folklore gathering in Haskovo, Thrace, and there met Filip Kutev, Stojan Djudjev, Rajna, Katzarova, Maria Veleva, and others of the "Who's who" in Bulgarian folklore.
 By the time Yves (pronounced EEV) met Pece Atanasovski in Skopje, he was "hooked."

-He has traveled to Bulgaria almost annually between 1966 and 1986 to research dance and to record music in all regions of the country.
-He has also lectured and conducted workshops throughout North America as well as on numerous occasions in Australia, Austria, Belgium, France, Germany, Hong Kong, Italy, Japan, Mexoco, Netherlands, Norway, Slovenia, Sweden, Switzerland, Taiwan, and New Zealand.
+He traveled to Bulgaria almost annually between 1966 and 1986 to research dance and to record music in all regions of the country.
+He also lectured and conducted workshops throughout North America as well as on numerous occasions in Australia, Austria, Belgium, France, Germany, Hong Kong, Italy, Japan, Mexoco, Netherlands, Norway, Slovenia, Sweden, Switzerland, Taiwan, and New Zealand.

 Between 1960 and 1965, Yves danced with several recreational dance groups in the Montréal area, including the Feux-Follets, a group directed by Michel Cartier, and Slavjan, directed by Dennis Boxell who at the time, was a student at McGill University.
 It is with Slavjan that Yves developed a particular interest in Balkan folklore and culture.